abrlox/home-assistant-phoenix-ev-charger/README.md

 # home-assistant-phoenix-ev-charger

 Home Assistant Integration for communicating with Phoenix Contact EV Charge Controllers found e.g. in ESL "Walli LIGHT" and "Walli LIGHT pro" wallboxes.
-Communication s done via Modbus TCP, so no username/password is needed.
+Communication is done via Modbus TCP, so no username/password is needed.

 Currently only Phoenix Contact EV-CC-AC1-M3-xx charge controllers (Walli Light pro) are tested (works for me).